 COMMIT TRANSACTION;

-By locking data objects throughout a transaction, pessimistic locking ensures that no other transactions can read or modify the locked data until the lock is lifted.
+By locking data objects throughout a transaction, pessimistic locking ensures no other transactions can mess with the data until the lock is released.

-While this approach minimizes risks associated with concurrent access, it can also lead to decreased system performance and scalability due to long-held locks that prevent other transactions from proceeding.
+While this approach minimizes risks associated with concurrent access, it can also lead to decreased system performance and scalability due to long-held locks that prevent other transactions from proceeding (depending on how expensive conflict resolution is).

 Pessimistic locking is best for situations where conflicts are frequent or the potential damage from data loss or corruption are high, like in banking systems where you really want to avoid any issues with concurrent access.